 Required navigation performance (RNP) is a type of performance-based navigation (PBN) that allows an aircraft to fly a specific path between two 3D-defined points in space.
 RNAV and RNP systems are fundamentally similar.
 The key difference between them is the requirement for on-board performance monitoring and alerting.
-A navigation specification that includes a requirement for on-board navigation performance monitoring and alerting is referred to as an RNP specification.
-One not having such a requirement is referred to as an RNAV specification.
+A navigation specification that includes a requirement for on-board navigation performance monitoring and alerting is referred to as an RNAV specification.